-5. Network Rail Asset Management
+Network Rail Asset Management

-- 27. At the time of writing, Network Rail does not hold a complete inventory of all its Civils assets.
+- 25. At the time of writing, Network Rail does not hold a complete inventory of all its Civils assets.
 Drainage asset registers are incomplete in some routes, despite several years of work intended to complete them.
-Regions have committed to complete their drainage asset registers by the end of March 2023.
-The continued delay in compiling this information introduces a risk that this may delay the process of inspecting, maintaining and renewing those assets which are already known about. - 28.
-Further, the report produced for Network Rail following the Carmont accident by Lord Robert Mair highlighted the importance of effective installation and management of drainage assets.
-In particular, the report stressed the importance of dedicated, competent drainage management teams within the Regions.
-ORR has for a number of years been seeking similar improvements to drainage asset management.
-These recommendations are therefore supported, and we continue to push Network Rail for evidence of their effective implementation. - 29.
+Routes with incomplete registers have plans to improve them, but there is a risk that this may delay the process of inspecting, maintaining and renewing those assets which are already known about.
+Until recently a small number of locations across the network had not been surveyed for the presence of earthworks. - 26.
 Network Rail's asset management arrangements for Civils assets are based around a regime of examination, assessment and evaluation; leading to corrective actions to remedy any defects that are identified.
-In most regions, most of these examinations are carried out by contractors, the exception being North West and Central (NW&C) and Eastern Regions, which have both brought at least some of this work in-house.
-Completing examinations, assessments and evaluations on schedule is a major challenge for Network Rail, which has incurred significant examination and assessment backlogs, primarily affecting structures.
-Resolving this backlog and putting in place arrangements for longer term compliance is a key priority for ORR, and continues to be the subject of regulatory interventions. - 30.
-Within the structures portfolio, the examination of tenanted arches presents specific challenges in some Regions.
-These have been exacerbated by the sale of space within arches to the Arch Company.
-Recent improved co-operation between Network Rail and Arch Co has seen improved planning and delivery of examinations in some Regions, but this is not consistent across the Network and examination backlogs remain a significant concern.
-However, progress is now being made towards eliminating those backlogs and placing the examination of tenanted arches on a more sustainable footing for the future. - 31.
+In most routes, most of the examinations are carried out by contractors, the exception being London North West (LNW) route, which has brought this work in-house.
+Completing examinations, assessments and evaluations on schedule is a challenge for Network Rail, which has incurred significant examination and assessment backlogs, primarily affecting structures but also including earthworks and buildings in some routes.
+However, the situation is improved from that which existed prior to ORR enforcement action requiring Network Rail to reduce the backlog. - 27.
 ORR is aware of weaknesses in Network Rail's evaluation of defects that are identified following examinations and assessments.
-In some instances, ineffective evaluations have led to no action being taken, or action that is inadequate or inappropriate to resolve those defects, ultimately resulting in the failure of an asset.
-Network Rail has acknowledged the shortcomings in its evaluation processes, and has taken action in recent years to address them.
-This process remains ongoing.
+In some instances, ineffective evaluations have led to no action being taken, or action that is inadequate or inappropriate to resolve those defects.
+Network Rail has acknowledged the shortcomings in its evaluation processes, and has a programme to address them. - 28.
+Network Rail's renewals plans have at times been affected by financial constraints on the routes.

-- 32. Fundamental to many of the difficulties described above is the lack of an integrated database to enable civils assets to managed as a system.
-Network Rail had planned to implement a new database the Civils Asset Management Solution (CSAMS) but this was not delivered.
-Work is now underway as part of Network Rail's Intelligent Infrastructure Programme to deliver an improved system, and ORR will continue to monitor its implementation. - 33.
-Hidden shafts in railway tunnels present a risk to both the railway and any structures that may be built above them in the event of a failure.
-A significant programme to identify hidden tunnel shafts was recently completed by Network Rail, but progress towards assessing the risk associated with those shafts and implementing mitigation measures has stalled.
-ORR is seeking properly defined plans for the delivery of these activities, within reasonable timescales, so that any risks associated with these shafts is mitigated. - 34.
-Network Rail's renewals plans have at times been affected by financial constraints on the regions.
 This has led to a significant number of planned structures and earthworks renewals being deferred or downgraded to refurbishment or maintenance.
 In these cases, Network Rail states that a risk-based process should be used to identify which renewals to defer, and risk assessments should be carried out to identify any mitigation measures that should be put in place at deferred sites.
-ORR continues to require that appropriate decisions have been made and risk control measures are in place as necessary. - 35.
-Network Rail must find an appropriate balance between renewal, refurbishment, maintenance and inspection activities based on good understanding of asset condition and the likelihood and consequences of failure.
+This process has been approached differently across the Routes and ORR continues to verify that appropriate decisions have been made and risk control measures are in place as necessary. - 29.
+Network Rail's ambitions for renewals of its Civils assets during Control Period 5 (CP5) and CP6 have been significantly curtailed.
+It must now find an appropriate balance between renewal, refurbishment, maintenance and inspection activities based on good understanding of asset condition and the likelihood and consequences of failure.
 It must also ensure it implements appropriate interim risk mitigation measures.

-.....uuuuuu

-6. Adverse weather arrangements on Network Rail infrastructure
+Adverse weather arrangements on Network Rail infrastructure